hps/docs-test/11-deviceservices.md

 //Create the service with the config object.
 $activationService = new HpsActivationService($config);

-//activation_code may be obtained from integration@e-hps.com
+//activationCode may be obtained from integration@e-hps.com
-//$ActivationCode = 111111;
+//$activationCode = 111111;
-$apiKeyFromCodeResponse = $activationService->activateDevice("777700857994", $ActivationCode);
+$apiKeyFromCodeResponse = $activationService->activateDevice("777700857994", $activationCode);
 {% endhighlight %}

 {% highlight csharp %}
-//Create the config as mentioned above var config = new HpsActivationServiceConfig {...}
+//Create the config as mentioned above var config = new HpsActivationServiceConfig
+{
+    IsTest = true
+};

 //Create the service with the config object. var activationService = new HpsActivationService(config);

-//activation_code may be obtained from integration@e-hps.com
+//activationCode may be obtained from integration@e-hps.com
-// var ActivationCode = 111111;
+//var activationCode = 111111;
-var apiKeyFromCodeResponse = activationService.ActivateDevice("777700857994", ActivationCode);
+var apiKeyFromCodeResponse = activationService.ActivateDevice("777700857994", activationCode);
 {% endhighlight %}

 {% highlight java %}